timofonic-git/github-backup/README.md

     cd github-backup
     make

-(You will need ghc, hslogger, and MissingH installed first.)
+(You will need ghc and several haskell libraries installed first.)

 Or use cabal: